 Formal examinations are not the only method the Law School will use to assess students, and other methods will be announced from time to time.
-The staff will always be interested to hear what students think are fair methods of assessment.
+The staff are always interested to hear what students think are fair methods of assessment.